The nature park

 Starting from the back left to right.

 1. George Higson-Jowitt, the apprentice electrician.
-2. name unknown, he was the electrician.
+2. Possibly Stan Guest#, the electrician.
 3. Bob Greening [previously shown here as "name unknown, part of the team"].
 4. Frank Perry.
 5. John Butterfield [previously shown here as "John ?"].

 6. Tommy Pine, head of development.